Heroin Detox in Memphis, Tennessee

 Benefits of Detoxing from Heroin at Detox West Tennessee

-Here at Detox West Tennessee, we strive to make our heroin detox program as beneficial to your recovery as possible.
-Our programs are compassionately led by a team of addiction specialists, medical professionals, and experienced psychologists, therapists, psychiatrists, and counselors, all of whom can help you overcome your addiction.
+At Detox West Tennessee, we strive to make heroin detox as beneficial to recovery as possible.
+Our programs are compassionately led by a team of addiction specialists, medical professionals, and experienced psychologists, therapists, psychiatrists, and counselors, all of whom can help clients overcome their addictions.
 Not only do we offer 24/7 medical support throughout detox, but we provide counseling services as well.
-Our detox programs are based on the latest addiction science, so you can rest assured that you will receive expert care.
+We believe in a holistic approach to addiction recovery.

-Stop waiting.
-If you or a loved one are struggling with heroin addiction, the time to seek help is now.
-Here at Detox West Tennessee, we understand the challenges faced by those battling substance abuse issues and want nothing more than to guide you towards a fulfilling life of sobriety.
-Once you enter our heroin detox program in Memphis, Tennessee, our experienced staff will monitor you throughout your stay to keep you as safe and comfortable as possible.
+If you or a loved one is struggling with heroin addiction, the time to seek help is now.
+At Detox West Tennessee, we understand the challenges faced by those battling substance abuse issues and want nothing more than to guide you towards a fulfilling life of sobriety.
+Once you enter our heroin detox in the Memphis area, our experienced staff will monitor you throughout your stay to keep you as safe and comfortable as possible.

 We offer wound care for those who have injuries from heroin abuse, along with medications for treatment.
-Then, when your detox program has been completed, you will be in a prime position to enter addiction rehabilitation and restore your life to one of quality and health.
+When you have completed detox, you will be in a prime position to enter a higher level of clinical care.
 We also offer service to those near the Jonesboro, Arkansas and Collierville, Tennessee area.
-Give us a call or visit our admissions page to get started on the road to recovery today.
+Contact us to get started on the road to recovery today.

 Program Links